Remains found at Jamestown may belong to prominent governor

-The Washington Post reported Tuesday that the remains were found in Jamestown, Virginia, on the site of the first permanent English colony.
+The Washington Post reported Tuesday that the bones were found in Jamestown, Virginia, on the site of the first permanent English colony.

 The skeleton may belong to Sir George Yeardley, who was about 40 when he died in 1627.
 He served as governor of the colony three times.
 He also convened the first meeting of the House of Burgesses in 1619.